Gordon Greb

-Gordon B. Greb (August 7, 1921 – September 12, 2016) was an emeritus professor of San Jose State University, a "distinguished broadcast educator"' historian and an investigative journalist.
+Gordon B. Greb (August 7, 1921 – September 12, 2016) was a professor of San Jose State University, a "distinguished broadcast educator"' historian and an investigative journalist.

 Early life and education

 Greb was a fourth generation Californian.
 He was born on a farm in Irvington (Alameda County), California, and grew up in Oakland and San Leandro.
 His father worked as a Southern Pacific railroad engineer and his mother was a housewife.

 During the Great Depression, young Greb sold magazines door to door (Saturday Evening Post, Liberty), earned a few dollars selling cartoons and stories to Oakland newspapers (Tribune, Post Enquirer) and for a short time appeared on radio as a child actor (Rusty, Boy Aviator, KTAB, 1934).

 After serving as editor of his high school newspaper and winning the Rotary Club oratorical contest supporting world peace in spring 1939, he completed his undergraduate degrees (AA, BA) at the University of California at Berkeley, his master’s (MA) at the University of Minnesota, and became a Ph.D. candidate at Stanford University.